 As I write this post from my home in Dallas, TX and reflect on my time at Tuck, I can’t overstate how incredibly transformative those two years were for me.
 I rediscovered myself outside of the uniform and gained the business skills I needed to be successful in my post-military career.
 Today, I work for Bain & Company as a consultant, daily utilizing the team problem-solving skills I learned in the Army and the business acumen and refined leadership techniques I developed through Tuck’s challenging academic curriculum.
 With my eight years of military service slipping further back in the rearview mirror, I become increasingly more thankful every day for the opportunity to have served as an officer in the United States Army leading America’s sons and daughters.
 I am also immensely grateful to have attended Tuck, a business school that supported me every step of the way as I transitioned from soldier to business leader.
 I believe Tuck is the absolute best choice for veteran students who want a fully immersive MBA program.
 I highly encourage all my fellow veterans to check out what Tuck has to offer as they begin to consider what will be the foundation on which they will build their post-military career.

 Makena Timmins T’20 hails from Seattle, WA and graduated from The University of the South with a BA in Economics.
 She served eight years on active duty in the U.S. Army as an artillery officer and was stationed in Oklahoma, South Korea, Tennessee, and Alaska.
 In 2014, she deployed with her brigade to Afghanistan for ten months in support of OEF.
-She currently resides in Dallas, TX and works as a consultant for Bain & Company.
+Timmins is a senior associate at Skylark Private Equity Partners (Dallas, TX).